Blog > Articles

 Zepbound has demonstrated in clinical trials the most significant weight loss outcomes of any FDA-approved weight loss medication available to date.
 When taking the highest dose of Zepbound, patients lost on average 22.5-26% of their total body weight based on the SURMOUNT-1 and SURMOUNT-3 trials.

-What Is Taking Mounjaro or Zepbound Like?
+What is taking Mounjaro or Zepbound like?

 It is important to work with a healthcare provider when making the decision to begin either medication.
 Your healthcare provider will consider factors such as your medical history, current medications, side effect profile, and insurance benefits prior to recommending a medication to you.
 Having close follow-up with your healthcare provider while on either medication can also help in terms of implementing lifestyle changes such as a low calorie eating pattern and increasing physical activity which are essential parts of your treatment plan.
 Both medications follow a specific dosing schedule and regular check-ins with your doctor help ensure that the medication is still safe and effective for you.